 Strip out the interior and take out all the glass, except the windshield.
+Remove the steering wheel lock.
 Install the roll cage, seat, fire-suppression system, and harness.
-Add the ChampCar number and sponsor panels and you have just created a race car.
+Add the ChampCar number and sponsor panels, and you have just created a race car.
 Okay, so there’s more to it than that, but not much.
 Read the rules to fill in the blanks.

-Use our new for 2020 Tech Help Desk.
+Use our Tech Help Desk.
 We will no longer be using email to answer any tech questions.
 The new Tech Help Desk will have oversight by our TAC and the BOD.
 All questions and answers will use this new system. https://champcar.org/tech/

 !For Research Only!

-The following CSV file is for research only and is not considered the official VPI / VPI Swap calculators.
+The following Microsoft XLSX file is for research only and is not considered the official VPI / VPI Swap calculators.
 They are for research only.
 You must use the online calculators in the above links for your swap paperwork.